0BuRner/mdap-python/README.md

 > **Disclaimer**: information about MDAP protocol is written from scratch with what I discovered when writing this library.
 > It may be wrong or inaccurate.
 Feel free to update this README file.

-MDAP is a multicast UDP stateless protocol.
+MDAP is a UDP stateless protocol.
 It lies in the "Application Layer" regarding the OSI model.
 It was registered on 2002-02-01 by Johan Deleu at Alcatel to the IANA (Internet Assigned Numbers Authority).

 > **Warning**: all requests __and__ responses messages are multicasted !